Skip to Content

 How many sweet potatoes slip per grow bag?

-Grow bags are usually around 3 ft x 1 ft, and therefore it’s possible to grow 3 per bag; however, due to the depth of the soil I would consider growing just 2 per grow bag.
+Grow bags are usually around 3 ft x 1 ft, and therefore it’s possible to grow 3 per bag; however, due to the depth of the soil, I would consider growing just 2 per grow bag.

 When to harvest sweet potato slips?

 The longer you can leave it to harvest your sweet potatoes, the better.
 However, typically this takes around four months for a good crop.
 If you live in cooler climates, grow until the foliage dies.
-The leaves will turn yellow like normal potatoes.
+The leaves will turn yellow like regular potatoes.
 If growing indoors in a greenhouse, you can leave them in the ground, but ensure you harvest before the first frost.

 harvesting sweet potatoes